 Outdoor activities

-The Fuerteventura region is also ideal for off-the-beaten-track adventures and lunar landscapes.
+The Lanzarote region is also ideal for off-the-beaten-track adventures and lunar landscapes.

-Take a bandana or other piece of cloth to cover your mouth, as a lot of dust will fly around you.
+Be sure to take a bandana or other piece of cloth to cover your mouth, as a lot of dust will be flying around you.

 But it’s great for getting your adrenalin pumping, having fun and discovering more remote corners of the island: desert hills and dry riverbeds.